thirdweb-dev/contracts/docs/DropERC721.md

-*Lets a module admin set the URI for contract-level metadata.*
+*Lets a contract admin set the URI for contract-level metadata.*

 #### Parameters